 Risk factors for breast cancer include:

-Sex.
-Breast cancer occurs nearly 100 times more often in women than in men.
+Gender.
+Breast cancer occurs about 100 times more often in women than in men.

 Race or ethnicity.
-Caucasian women develop breast cancer slightly more often than African-American women.
+White women develop breast cancer slightly more often than African-American women.
 But African-American women tend to die of breast cancer more often.
 This may be partly due to the fact that African-American women often have a more aggressive type of tumor.
+(Aggressive tumors grow and spread quickly.)
 Why this happens is not known.
 The risk for having breast cancer and dying from it is lower in women who are Hispanic, Native American, or Asian.

 Older age.
-2 out of 3 women with invasive cancer are diagnosed after age 55.
+Most women with invasive cancer are over age 55.

 History of breast cancer.
-If you’ve had cancer in 1 breast, you’re at an increased risk of having it in the other breast or another part of the same breast.
+If you’ve had cancer in one breast, you’re at an increased risk of having it in the other breast or another part of the same breast.

-Previous chest radiation.
+Past chest radiation for another cancer.
 If you’ve had high-dose radiation to your chest, you have an increased chance of breast cancer.
-The risk is even higher if the exposure happened when you were a child.
-It’s important to remember that this involves high doses of radiation.
+The risk is even higher if it happened when you were a child or teen.
+It’s important to remember that radiation therapy involves high doses of radiation.
 The small doses used for breast cancer screening do not increase your risk.

 Family history.
 Having a parent, sibling, or child with breast cancer increases your risk.

 Benign breast disease.
-Women with certain benign breast conditions such as hyperplasia or atypical hyperplasia have an increased risk of breast cancer.
+Women with certain noncancer (benign) breast conditions such as hyperplasia or atypical hyperplasia have an increased risk of breast cancer.
 The only way to know if you have benign breast disease and what kind it is by having a biopsy.

 Early menstrual periods.
 Women whose periods began before age 12 have a slightly higher risk of breast cancer.